apocalyptech/animalwellsave/README.md

    - Added `--house-open` and `--house-close` arguments to manage the state of the doors around the house.
    - Added arguments to manage S. Medal and E. Medal insertion state.
+   - Added `--move-disc-to-shrine` and `--move-disc-to-statue` args, to shuffle the Mock Disc between its two homes.
  - Added `--solve-cranks` argument to solve most crank-related puzzles.
  - Added `--verbose` option to also show missing items (inventory, eggs, etc) on the info output, rather than just the things that *are* present.